-With the exception of the American Express civil antitrust lawsuit, the Company and its affiliates are not parties to the suits described above and therefore will not be directly liable for any amount related to any possible or known settlements, the suits filed by merchants who have opted out of the settlements of those suits, or the class action suits pending in state and federal courts.
+With the exception of the antitrust lawsuit brought by certain merchants on June 22, 2005 and the American Express antitrust lawsuit, the Company and its affiliates are not parties to the suits against the associations described above and therefore will not be directly liable for any amount related to any possible or known settlements, the suits filed by merchants who have opted out of the settlements of those suits, or the class action suits pending in state and federal courts.
 However, the banks are member banks of MasterCard and Visa and thus may be affected by settlements or suits relating to these issues.
 In addition, it is possible that the scope of these suits may expand and that other member banks, including the Company, may be brought into the suits or future suits.
-Given the complexity of the issues raised by these suits and the uncertainty regarding: (i) the outcome of these suits, (ii) the likelihood and amount of any possible judgment against the associations, (iii) the likelihood and the amount and validity of any claim against the associations' member banks, including the Company, and (iv) the effects of these suits, in turn, on competition in the industry, member banks, and interchange and association fees, we cannot determine at this time the long-term effects of these suits on us.
+Given the complexity of the issues raised by these suits and the uncertainty regarding: (i) the outcome of these suits, (ii) the likelihood and amount of any possible judgment against the associations or the member banks, (iii) the likelihood and the amount and validity of any claim against the associations' member banks, including the Company, and (iv) the effects of these suits, in turn, on competition in the industry, member banks, and interchange and association fees, we cannot determine at this time the long-term effects of these suits on us.